ugml/php-client/README.md

 # Quick Start

-1. This project uses is being developed with the (currently) latest release of PHP (Version 7.1.9) and mariaDB (Version 10.2).
+This project uses is being developed with the (currently) latest release of PHP (Version 7.1.9) and mariaDB (Version 10.2).
 For a easy quick start, use the latest release of [XAMPP](https://www.apachefriends.org/de/download.html) or use [Docker](https://www.docker.com) with the necessary containers.

-2. After setting up your environment, import the sql-file located in the install directory.
-3. Edit the config.sample.php in the core-folder to match your server-configuration and **rename it to config.php**.
+To install ugamela, navigate to **https://YOURDOMAIN/PATH/TO/UGAMELA/install/** and enter your database-configuration.
+After this, you can delete the *install*-folder and start playing.

 # Documentation & Demo